KenjiLoo/COMP2042_CW_LooXuenYi/README.md

 url: https://github.com/KenjiLoo/COMP2042_CW_hfyxl3/

 #SUMMARY
-The main changes of the code to the original file is that it is a Gradle project, refactored into packages in an M-V-C style, and the additions as stated above.
+The main changes of the code to the original file is that it is a Gradle project, refactored into packages in an M-V-C style, implemented SOLID, and the additions which are background game audio, instruction page, a different background on home menu, an extra level, and a view score.